PPM Logo

 f.
 Conducts and facilitates a periodic review of these Procedures with the Student Conduct Standards Group.

-2. The duties and responsibilities of the Deans of Student Affairs, Graduate Division, and Professional Schools (or their designees) generally include:
+2. The duties and responsibilities of the Deans of Student Affairs, the Division of Graduate Education and Postdoctoral Affairs, and Professional Schools (or their designees) generally include:

 a.
-Resolves reports of alleged violations referred by the Office of Student Conduct for action, including use of alternative resolution options (e.g. mediation, restorative justice, written warning notices).
+Resolves reports of alleged violations referred by SAGE for action, including use of alternative resolution options (e.g., mediation, restorative justice, written warning notices).

 b.
-Consults with the Director - Student Affairs Policy, Standards, and Conduct on the imposition of interim actions, including Interim Suspension.
+Consults with the Director - SAGE or their designee on the imposition of interim actions, including Interim Suspension.

 c.
 Serves as a Student Conduct Officer and facilitates Administrative Resolutions.

 e.
-Participates in training sessions facilitated by the Office of Student Conduct.
+Participates in training sessions facilitated by SAGE.

 3. The duties and responsibilities of Student Conduct Officers generally include: